thoughtspot/tse-d3-sample-app/README.md

-# ThoughtSpot Everywhere React Starter App (D3 Charts showcase)
+# ThoughtSpot Everywhere D3 Sample Showcase
 This app is an example react-based app for embedding 3D Charts using [Thoughtspot Search Rest API](https://developers.thoughtspot.com/docs/?pageid=search-data-api).
 It is designed to work with the Sample Retail Apparel dataset included with the ThoughtSpot Free Trial account.

 It contains example code for: